 How Much Does Balayage Cost?

-Generally you can expect to pay anywhere from $70 to $500 for balayage, though the cost of the treatment will depend on the condition and color of your hair, the salon you visit, and how much of your hair you’d like to color.
+You can expect to pay anywhere from $70 to $450 for balayage, though the final cost of the treatment will depend on the condition and color of your hair, the salon you visit, and how much of your hair you’d like to color.
 Those with longer or darker hair will pay more for balayage than someone with shorter or lighter hair.

 Balayage is an expensive process because it is time-intensive and requires an experienced professional who will set their own rates.
-Though it might seem like an expensive process, keep in mind that follow-up appointments are usually less frequent for this service, so overall cost for upkeep may be cheaper.
+Though it might seem like an expensive process, keep in mind that follow-up appointments are usually less frequent for this service, so overall cost for upkeep may be cheaper compared to the cost of other hair coloring services.

 How Can I Prep For A Balayage Appointment?